Medicine

 TIMING

 Plan ahead!
-Most people underestimate the time involved in this process, which should begin 18 months prior to the time you wish to begin your program.
+Most people underestimate the time involved in the application process, which begins with participating in the Committee Letter Process starting 18 months prior to the time you wish to matriculate into medical (or dental) school.

 The average age of a first-year medical student is now about 24-25.
-Students are encouraged to take the full four years of college to enhance their academic record, accommodate study abroad (optional), and develop the experiential background necessary for a highly competitive applicant pool.
+Students are encouraged to take the full four years of college to engage fully with their acaademics, accommodate study abroad (optional), and develop the experiential background necessary for a deep understanding of the profession.
 There are many timelines and profiles that can lead to a successful application.
 Here are two:

 |